2808118/Resources/README.md

 ### For students
 * [A undergraduate-level probability and Bayesian statistics textbook called "Probability and Bayesian Modeling" by Jim Albert and Monika Hu](https://monika76five.github.io/ProbBayes/)
+* [OpenIntro Statistics by David Diez, Mine Cetinkaya-Rundel, Christopher Barr, and OpenIntro:](https://www.openintro.org/book/os/) A complete foundation for Statistics, also serving as a foundation for Data Science

 ### For me